ErazerBrecht/CodeGenie/Codegenie_NodeJS/README.md

 * ngResource: TODO Arne explain this short!
 * Messagebox: Fancy alert box with animation to show errors and messages from backend to frontend (TODO: Check Matthew)
 * Elastic: TODO Arne
-* punchcard: Shows activity of user in nice punchcard (same as GitHub)
+* Punchcard: Shows activity of user in nice punch-card (same as GitHub)
 * nvd3: makes fancy graphs, based on d3.
 Will be used to show some statistics
 * Bootstrap checkbox: nicer checkboxes with more options than default ones